 All completed forms must be collected and uploaded in .PDF format for each individual member.
-If a trustee is not able or available to complete the form by the deadline, the education corporation is responsible for doing so on behalf of the trustee.
-(Forms completed from past years will not be accepted).
+The education corporation is responsible for completing the form for trustees who left the board during the reporting year.

+Forms completed from past years will not be accepted.
+Only the latest version of the form (updated in April, 2022) is acceptable.).

 Trustees serving on an education corporation that governs more than one school are not required to complete a separate disclosure for each school governed by the education corporation.
 In the Disclosure of Financial Interest Form, trustees must disclose information relevant to any of the schools served by the governing education corporation.
-Note: Docusign is accepted.